mmis1000/vue-sfc-server-script/README.md

 A actual working implementation of [this twitter post](https://twitter.com/_hyf0/status/1654521901631541251?s=20)

-warning: this repo acts as a material as shit post. it isn't intended for someone to actually use in prod.
+warning: this repo acts as a material of shit post.
+It isn't intended for someone to actually use in prod.
 note: the typescript checking don't actually work because i don't care.

 ```html